VLazari/holidaze/README.md

 ## Features

 - View a list of venues
 - Search for a specific venue
 - View a specific venue page by ID
 - View a calendar with available dates for a venue
 - Register as a customer with a stud.noroff.no email
 - Create bookings at venues as a registered customer
 - View upcoming bookings as a registered customer
 - Register as a venue manager with a stud.noroff.no email
 - Create, update, and delete venues as a registered venue manager
 - View bookings for venues as a registered venue manager
 - Login, update avatar, and logout functionality for registered users

 ## Technologies Used

 - React
 - React Router DOM
 - Redux Toolkit
 - React Redux
 - React Hook Form
 - Yup
 - Leaflet
 - React Leaflet
 - Tailwind CSS
 - Font Awesome
 - Date-fns

+## Testing

+The application has been tested using the following technologies and frameworks:

+- Jest
+- React Testing Library

+The tests cover different components and functionalities of the application to ensure proper behavior and user experience.

+To run the tests locally, follow these steps:

+1. Clone the repository.
+2. Install dependencies using `npm install`.
+3. Run the tests with `npm test`.

 ## Live Deployment